-Caring for a person with a mental illness can vary from day to day and from person to person.
-People living with a mental illness can experience periods of wellness and periods of illness, so the caring role can vary greatly.
+Caring for a person living with a mental health condition can vary from day to day and from person to person.
+People living with mental ill health can experience unpredictable periods of wellness and periods of illness, so the caring role can vary greatly.

-This can make caring for someone with a mental illness more difficult because it is hard to predict and plan.
+This can make caring for someone with a mental health condition complex because of the challenges in prediction and planning.

-As the peak body for mental health carers in the ACT, Mental Health Carers Voice work closely with carers to help make positive changes to the mental health service system ensuring that the perspectives, concerns and ideas voiced by mental health carers and their families are heard by decision-makers.
+As the peak body for mental health carers in the ACT, Mental Health Carers Voice (MHCV) work closely with carers to help make positive changes to the mental health service system.
+MHCV ensure that the perspectives, concerns, and ideas voiced by mental health carers are heard by decision-makers.